neomatrix369/SalarySlipKata/README.md

          Higher rate          | £43,000.00 to £150,000.00 |   40%
          Additional rate      | over £150,000.00          |   45%
          ---------------------+---------------------------+---------
+   ```
-         * - past an Annual Gross Salary of £100,000.00, personal allowance rules change - for every extra £2 earned, the personal allowance reduces by £1.
-Past an annual gross salary of £122,000.00, no personal allowance is applicable.
+   *past an Annual Gross Salary of £100,000.00, the personal allowance rules change i.e. for every extra £2 earned, the personal allowance reduces by £1.
+Past an annual gross salary of £122,000.00, NO personal allowance is applicable.
 And this excess is taxed at the Higher rate tax.

-   ```
-   Note: for each of the above bands, taxable income is accounted for, starting from and including the first penny (1p) earned above the lower-limit, up to and including the higher-limit specified.
+   **Note:** for each of the above bands, taxable income is accounted for, starting from and including the first penny (1p) earned above the lower-limit, up to and including the higher-limit specified.

    ```
         National Insurance contributions = sum of the contributions accumulated by the two contribution bands